 There are, however, some things you can do to help.
 Learn some of the warning signs of securities fraud, so if you’re ever the victim, you could catch it early and minimize the damage.
 If you own stock, make sure you get your information directly from the company itself, rather than from third parties, and then double check that information against the SEC's database.

 What if you're the one facing criminal charges for securities fraud?
 There's a lot of room for you to mount a strong defense against the charges.
-However, the key to success is having a strong criminal defense attorney experienced in white collar crimes in your corner.
+However, the key to success is having a strong criminal defense attorney experienced in white collar crimes such as insider trading or other forms of securities fraud in your corner.
 Reach out to an experienced criminal defense attorney in your area to discuss your case and learn about your options going forward.